maaaaz/fgpoliciestocsv/README.md

 Usage
 -----
 #### Python version
-Pass the configuration file to the script with the -i options.
+Pass the configuration file to the script with the -i option.
-The processed output is available in the 'policies-out.csv' (default) or in the specified file with the -o options.
+The processed output is available in the 'policies-out.csv' (default) or in the specified file with the -o option.

 #### Perl version
 Pass the configuration file to the script this is the only supported argument.